Connects: Yellowhead Hwy. to Alaska Hwy.

 - J 303.9 DEASE LAKE (pop.
 450); gas/diesel station, restaurant, campground; lodging at J 303.8.
-Junction with Telegraph Creek Road (winding, gravel, steep in spots), which leads 71 miles west to historic TELEGRAPH CREEK on the Stikine River.
-Petro Canada station with gas, diesel, convenience store at junction.
+Junction with Telegraph Creek Road, a winding, gravel road with some steep sections, which leads 71 miles west to historic TELEGRAPH CREEK on the Stikine River.
+Petro Canada station with gas, diesel, and convenience store on highway at junction.

 - J 322 Rabid Grizzly Rest Area.

 - J 374.9 JADE CITY (pop.
 50); Cassiar Mountain Jade Store; jade cutting demonstrations, 5-room hotel, free RV parking.

 - J 389.5 GOOD HOPE LAKE (pop.
 75); store with above-ground gas tank (not a reliable source for gas).

 - J 397.2 Boya Lake Provincial Park: campground 1.2 miles east of highway.

 - J 450.1 Junction with Alaska Highway; gas station with gas/diesel/propane, convenience store.
 Watson Lake is 13.3 miles southeast.
 Nugget City (gas, accommodations, restaurant, gift shop, campground) is less than a mile west on the Alaska Highway.